craymichael/PortfolioSite/README.md

 # Running
-For the development server, with the hardened `settings.py`, you will need to run the server with insecure settings in order to serve static content:
+For the development server, with the hardened `settings.py`, you will need to run the server with insecure settings in order to serve static content (unless you set `DEBUG` to false in `settings.py`:

 ```shell script
 python manage.py runserver --insecure